 China delivers more Sinovac COVID-19 vaccines to Philippines

 MANILA, Sept.
-19 (Xinhua) -- China delivered an additional batch of Sinovac COVID-19 vaccines to the Philippines on Sunday to support the Southeast Asian country's vaccination campaign.
+26 (Xinhua) -- China delivered an additional batch of Sinovac CoronaVac vaccines to the Philippines on Sunday to support the Southeast Asian country's COVID-19 vaccination campaign.

-"We would like to thank the Sinovac and China for the delivery of these vaccines," Carlito Galvez, the official in charge of vaccine procurement, told reporters at the airport.

-China has been delivering COVID-19 vaccines to the Philippines since Feb.
-28. It was the first to provide coronavirus vaccines to the Southeast Asian country, allowing it to kick off its vaccination drive on March 1.
+China has been delivering CoronaVac to the Philippines since Feb.
+28. It was the first to provide coronavirus vaccines to the Philippines, allowing the country to kick off its vaccination drive on March 1.

-The Philippines has administered over 40.5 million doses of COVID-19 vaccines.
-Nearly 18 million people have been fully vaccinated.
-The government aims to inoculate up to 70 million people this year.
+The Philippines has administered over 43.8 million doses of COVID-19 vaccines.
+More than 20 million people have been fully vaccinated.
+The government aims to vaccinate up to 70 million people this year.

-To date, Galvez said the Philippines has received over 62 million doses of COVID-19 vaccines from different vaccine makers.
-China remains the biggest vaccine supplier.
+To date, the Philippines has received almost 70 million doses of COVID-19 vaccines from different vaccine makers.
+China remains the country's biggest vaccine supplier.

 Photos